 What Odyssiant content audit reports will show you

-By using Odyssiant as your content auditing tool, you gain access to exceptionally valuable insights that will inform and improve your content planning, delivering greater value from your content programme for your business.
+By using Odyssiant as your content auditing tool, you will gain access to exceptionally valuable insights.
+This insight will inform and improve your content planning, delivering greater value from your content programme for your business.

-“The benefits were immediate as soon as our content was audited it was obvious what was missing – a massive help for me.”
+“When we audited our content, the benefits were immediate.
+It was obvious what was missing – a massive help for me.”
 Elliot Trussell – Industry Marketing Manager, IFS

 1. Total content by step

-In this graph you can see how much content exists for each step of the journey.
-In this example, it’s clear that the user has a considerable amount of upfront content for the early marketing stages of the journey – e.g. thought leadership content on blogs and white papers.
-There is then a dearth of content in the middle of the journey and then, as would be expected, a considerable amount towards the end of the journey when the company is looking to sell to the customer.
+Here, you can see how much content exists for each step of the journey.
+In this example, it’s clear that the user has a considerable amount of upfront content for the early marketing stages of the journey.
+For example, thought leadership content on blogs and white papers.
+There is then a dearth of content in the middle of the journey.
+And then a considerable amount towards the end of the journey when the company is looking to sell to the customer.

 Of course, completing a journey does not mean having equal amounts of content for each step.
-Far from it, sometimes a single piece of content can achieve an enormous amount – it could possibly even cover multiple steps.
-However, what this graph allows the content strategist to do is to look at those columns that are underserved, assess that content and decide whether the content that is there is sufficient.
+Far from it, sometimes a single piece of content can achieve an enormous amount – it could even cover multiple steps.
+This graph allows the content strategist to look at those columns that are underserved, assess that content and decide whether the content is sufficient.

-It also allows the content strategist to think carefully when briefing in content as to whether too much content is being produced for steps of the journey that are already very well served by content.
+It also allows the content strategist to think carefully when briefing in content, whether too much content is being produced for some steps.
 This can help constructively challenge the planning and briefing process to produce content that engages through every step of the customer’s journey.

 2. Total content by personas